zammad/zammad-documentation/contributing-install-docker.rst

 ::

- docker run -ti --name zammad -p 80:80 zammad/zammad
+ docker container run -ti --name zammad -p 80:80 zammad/zammad

 That’s it!
 You’re now using a bash shell inside of a Zammad docker container using the develop branch of the GitHub repo.